boazsegev/facil.io/CONTRIBUTING.md

 No matter if discussing a PR (where we might find ourselves entering a heated discussion) or answering an Issue (where sometime we find ourselves wondering why people think we work for them)... we should all remember that a little compassion and respect goes a long way.

+## Style Guide and Guidelines

+A few pointers about code styling (pun intended).

+* Use `clang-format` with the `LLVM` style.

+* Initialize all variables during declaration - even if it's redundant.

+* Use `goto` to move code branches to the end of a function's body.

+    It makes the main body of the function more readable (IMHO) and should help with branch prediction (similar to how `unlikely` might help, but using a different approach)

 ## A quick run-down

 `facil.io` is comprised of the following module "families":